stevana/hot-swapping-state-machines2/README.md

 ### Semantics

-We can intepret our typed state machines in terms of the `State` monad as follows.
+We can interpret our typed state machines in terms of the `State` monad as follows.

 ```haskell